 While equity release won’t be an immediate option for younger families, it is something that you might want to consider in the future.
 It’s also something that you might wish to discuss with an elderly parent if they are in a similar asset rich but cash poor position.

 In particular, if you find that older parents are struggling to afford the costs of stay-at-home care and you’re picking up some of the slack, equity release might be an option that could help both your finances and theirs.

 The most popular type of equity release, the lifetime mortgage, is a loan that’s secured against your home.
 You keep ownership of your home, and typically don’t make any monthly repayments as the loan, plus roll up interest, is repaid when the plan comes to an end.
 This happens after you pass away or move into full term care.
 Equity release will reduce the value of your estate, and also may affect entitlement to certain means tested benefits.

 However, it is possible to leave an inheritance as certain plans will allow you to ring fence a percentage of your home’s future value for that purpose.
 Plans approved by the Equity Release Council will also give a no negative equity guarantee, so you can never owe more than the value of your property.

-Equity release is not the right option for everybody, and it’s recommended that anybody interested in a plan reads through ‘is it right for you’ carefully.
+Equity release is not the right option for everybody.
 There are other options available for turning your equity into cash – most notably downsizing, if you are willing to move out of your current home.